JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/new-projects-gradle-init/index.md

   url: https://www.youtube.com/watch?v=gKPMKRnnbXU&start=1120s
 ---

-# Introduction
+# Creating new Gradle Project

-- 18:40 Creating New Gradle Projects
+* How to create new Gradle projects on the command line
-- 19:23 Gradle Init
+* Using the 'gradle init' command line tool